 Each vegetable has different cooking times, which is why when you cook in stages and it takes a while in the making of, unless one chooses the pressure cooker, in which case cooking will be much faster.

-Serves 4, Preparation time 20 mins, Cooking time 1 hour and half
+Serves 4, Preparation time 20 mins, Cooking time 2 hours

 - 1 clove of garlic